hobbit-project/neptune-system-adapter/README.md

 # System Adapter for Amazon Neptune
-HOBBIT-compatible system Adapter for [AWS Neptune](https://aws.amazon.com/neptune/).
+HOBBIT-compatible system adapter for [AWS Neptune](https://aws.amazon.com/neptune/).
 - Created out of the official [AWS Neptune Cloud Formation stack](https://docs.aws.amazon.com/neptune/latest/userguide/quickstart.html) splitted on three ones (for speeding up)
 - The code can be executed locally (without the HOBBIT platform) together with the [Data Storage Benchmark](https://github.com/hobbit-project/DataStorageBenchmark).
 The original benchmark images or modified images with reduced amount of triples (2M) for ScaleFactor=1 can be used (see BenchmarkTest.java).